KetchuppOfficial/Resident_Frame/README.md

 ## Features

-As far as double buffering is used pressing **J** leads to appearing correct piece of image "under" the disappeared frame.
+As far as double buffering is used pressing *J* leads to appearing correct piece of image "under" the disappeared frame.

+## Bugs

+If you write some instructions in the command-line (looks like scrolling) and then press *J*, the image will be unexpected (this can be classified as undefined behavour).
+I work on this problem.

 ## Example of the frame